Princess Maria Antonia of Naples and Sicily: Death

 Maria Antonia died of tuberculosis on 21 May 1806 at the Royal Palace of Aranjuez in Aranjuez, Spain, at the age of 21.
-It was rumoured that Maria Antonia had been poisoned by Queen Maria Luisa and Manuel Godoy, although there is no actual evidence to support this claim.
+It was rumoured that Maria Antonia had been poisoned by Queen Maria Luisa and Manuel Godoy but there is no evidence to support this claim.
 However, Queen Maria Carolina, who was devastated, truly believed this.
 Maria Antonia's father, King Ferdinand, consolidated Naples and Sicily into the Kingdom of the Two Sicilies a decade after her death.